lamlaurentpham/lamlaurentpham.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Mathematics at Yale University, advised by Professors Gregory Margulis (Yale University) and Emmanuel Breuillard (University of Cambridge).
+I am currently a PhD student in Mathematics at [Yale University](https://math.yale.edu/), advised by Professors Gregory Margulis (Yale University) and Emmanuel Breuillard (University of Cambridge).
 I expect to graduate in Spring 2019.

 I am primarily interested in Lie groups, their discrete subgroups, and arithmetic groups.

-Previously, I completed an M.S. in Computational & Mathematical Engineering at Stanford University, and an M.S. in Aerospace Engineering and Diplôme d'Ingénieur at Ecole Centrale Paris, where I studied [Plasma Assisted Combustion](https://ieeexplore.ieee.org/document/6012535).
+Previously, I completed an M.S. in Computational & Mathematical Engineering at Stanford University (with a short stint in the Mechanical Engineering Department).
+Even earlier, I received an M.S. in Aerospace Engineering and a Diplôme d'Ingénieur at Ecole Centrale Paris, where I studied [Plasma Assisted Combustion](https://ieeexplore.ieee.org/document/6012535).

 ## Papers